Addison-Yuan/addison-yuan.github.io/_pages/about.md

 **Research Interests**
 =====
-I would like to study Combinatorics, Graph Theory, Number Theory and Cryptography
+I would like to study Combinatorics, Number Theory and Cryptography